byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_1_Testing_With_Script.md

 ## 2 Using f4pga_student.py

-To make your life easier, we have written a python script to allow you think less.
+To make your life easier, we have written a python script to allow you to think less.
 This script is contained in the `bin` folder.

 After you have collected all your files and activated your environmen, in the commmand line go to the Lab you have prepared.
 Make sure it is named`Lab#` for example, `Lab8`.